SimCity 2000: Critical reception

-Computer Gaming World's reviewer, an author of a book on the first SimCity, wrote in 1994 that SimCity 2000 for Macintosh offered "plenty of new challenges", fixed "virtually every criticism I leveled at the game" in the book, and "is without question a superior program".
+Comparing its improvement over the first SimCity to "watching the part in The Wizard of Oz where the color kicks in", InfoWorld in 1993 praised SimCity 2000 for Macintosh as "basically the same game, but now it's the way you always wish it was when you played the first version".
+Computer Gaming World's reviewer, an author of a book on its predecessor, wrote in 1994 that SimCity 2000 for Macintosh offered "plenty of new challenges", fixed "virtually every criticism I leveled at the game" in the book, and "is without question a superior program".
 He concluded that it was "more fun than the original SimCity ...
 It's Sim-ply irresistible".
 The magazine said that the CD version's "multimedia enhancements make for a more accessible and enjoyable product".

 SimCity 2000 was named Best Simulation at the 1994 Codie awards, the fifth win in a row for Maxis.
 It was a runner-up for Computer Gaming World's Strategy Game of the Year award in June 1994, losing to Master of Orion.
 The editors wrote, "This advanced city simulator adds many of the features and considerations that were previously lacking in the original SimCity."
 It was also a finalist for Electronic Entertainment's 1993 "Best Game" award, which ultimately went to X-Wing.

 In 1994 PC Gamer US named SimCity 2000 the 7th best computer game ever, and PC Gamer UK named it the best computer game of all time, writing, "Near perfect in conception and execution, SimCity 2000 does what most games never even dream of."
 In 1996, Next Generation listed the personal computer versions as number 33 on their "Top 100 Games of All Time", calling it "easily one of the most enthralling games playable."
 In August 2016, SimCity 2000 placed 13th on Time's The 50 Best Video Games of All Time list.
 In 1996, GamesMaster ranked Sim City 2000 70th on their "Top 100 Games of All Time".
 In the same issue, GamesMaster rated the Sega Saturn version 10th in its "The GamesMaster Saturn Top 10".

 In 1995, SimCity 2000 won "Best Military or Strategy Computer Game of 1994" Origins Award.

 In 1998, PC Gamer declared it the 35th-best computer game ever released, and the editors called it "lots of fun".